mfkiwl/rk-open-docs/USB/Rockchip_Developer_Guide_USB_EN.md

 The phenomenon that the USB Device is normally connected to the PC mainly includes:

-1. The serial port output normal log, see [8.1.2 USB 2.0 Device Normol Connection Log](#8.1.2 USB 2.0 Device Normal Connection Log);
+1. The serial port output normal log, see [USB 2.0 Device Normol Connection Log](#USB 2.0 Device Normal Connection Log);
 2. The drive letter appears on the PC, but it cannot be accessed by default; (Windows 7 and MAC OS may only appear in the device manager);
 3. "USB connected" logo appears in the status bar of the device UI;
 4. Open the prompt window of USB connected.
 The default is charger only mode.
 After selecting "MTP" or "PTP", the PC can access the drive letter.